If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Stadt: Halle (Saale)|

-Halle (Saale) is situated at an altitude of 105 m on the river Saale and is the largest city (ca. 250,000 inhabitants) of Sachsen-Anhalt.
+Halle (Saale) is situated at an elevation of 105 m on the river Saale and is the largest city (ca. 250,000 inhabitants) of Sachsen-Anhalt.
 The first mention of a castle 'ad locam qui vocatur Halla' is found in a document of AD 806.
 The word 'Halle' most probably is derived from the celtic word 'hal' (salt).
 A saline spring is already mentioned in a document of 961.
 From 968 on, Halle belonged to the newly-founded archdiocese of Magdeburg.
 The first privileges granting the rights as a market town were issued in 984.
 Already in 1281, Halle is mentioned as member of the Hanse federation of trading towns.
 Since 1503, the archbishops of Magdeburg resided in Halle.
 The archdiocese lost its independence in 1860 when it became part of the Electorate of Brandenburg (1701 Kingdom of Prussia).
 The university of Halle, founded in 1694, was united with the old university of Wittenberg in 1817; its official name 'Martin-Luther-Universität Halle-Wittenberg' was introduced in 1933.
 In 1947/48, Halle became the capital of the state of Sachsen-Anhalt.
 After the dissolution of the states within the German Democratic Republic in 1952, Halle became capital of the Halle district.
 Since the re-unification of Germany in 1990, Halle is again part of the newly-formed state of Sachsen-Anhalt (the capital now is Magdeburg).

 The most famous son of Halle certainly is the Baroque composer Georg Friedrich HÄNDEL (16851759).